amsa-code/risky/README.md

 ---------------
 For project maintainers only.

-This the procedure to install a new version to our internal repository.
+This the procedure to install a new version to Maven Central.

 ```bash
 ./release.sh <VERSION>